Skip to main content

 });

-Indicates that multiple dependencies' modules can be accepted.
-This variant accepts an array of dependencies, where the callback will receive the updated modules, and undefined for any that had errors.
+This variant accepts an array of dependencies.
+The callback receives the updated modules, and undefined for any that had errors.

 import.meta.hot.data